 Transfer of development rights (TDR) is a 'Smart Growth' tool that can be used to manage land development.
 This technique encourages the voluntary transfer of growth from places where a community would like to see less development (called sending areas) to areas where a community would like to see more development (called receiving areas).
 The sending areas, for example, can be environmentally-sensitive properties, open space, agricultural land, wildlife habitat, or historic landmarks.
 The receiving areas are places that the general public has agreed are appropriate for extra development because they are close to jobs, shopping, schools, transportation and other urban services.
 The sending areas are typically located in rural land and receiving areas are in or adjacent to cities or populated areas.
 TDR allows for the exchange of zoning privileges from areas with low population needs (such as farmland) to areas of high population needs, such as downtown areas.
 These transfers allow for the preservation of open space and historic landmarks, while allowing urban areas to expand and increase in density.
+The Town of Skaneateles has had a Transfer of Development Rights provision in its zoning for several years (see Section 148-9J), but it has never been used.

 TDR opportunities in Skaneateles may be limited.
-It

-has been a difficult concept to implement in other communities because it requires a very specific set of circumstances for success and requires a stable real estate market.
+It has been a difficult concept to implement in other communities because it requires a very specific set of circumstances for success and requires a stable real estate market.
 At times, there may be problems arranging for a bank to facilitate buying or selling density credits.
 The area that is set aside to receive the extra density must be able to accommodate more units.
 In addition, if the area that is receiving the extra density credits can obtain increased density through another means, such as zoning variances, TDRs will be less attractive.12